|by Deborah Turbeville|

 Dutch fashion photographer Sas Terpstra (fashionising.com), and I teemed up in a derelict building outside Cala Millor, Mallorca.
 Here is the result:

 At Copenhagen airport I was so inspired by the new collection at By Malene Birger I had to take out my camera.
 In connection with the brand's 10th birthday, a very colourful and happy collection marks the jubilee.
 Malene Birger's spring is filled with bright pink and orange pieces, along with silk tops and trousers in colourful flower patterns (such a big trend this spring).
-Also graphic leopard prints in pastel colours seems to make the shops this spring.
+Also graphic leopard prints in pastel colours seems to make the shops this season.
 I certainly feel inspired!

 Freya Dalsjö put on a short but dramatic show filled with modern decadence and a wiff of 1960s space ensembles.
 Architecturally sculpted jackets and dresses were given fur and leather patches, shoulders were often oversized and colours were mostly black, although single bursts of rosy pink, orange, burgundy and midnight blue added a lighter touch to the autumn/winter 2013.
 Most notably were the models ultra-slow, animalistic walk, which certainly made the small collection last longer on the catwalk and made an imprint in the mind.

 It doesn't seem that long ago since we were taking our seats in the tent at Forum, Copenhagen, to watch the Stine Goya show among others.
 Pastel dressed girls in thin summery shorts and jumpers strutted through vanitylit arches fresh faced or with gold painted faces (the latter maybe a great idea in its conception, but in reality, not so).
 But overall the impression was one of optimism and lightness of heart.
 We felt a taste of summer just as we were leaving it behind us.